 - a.
 Through a collaborative research effort funded through the Department of Education, CLI and TEA partnered to develop the Texas Kindergarten Entry Assessment (TX-KEA).
 TX-KEA was originally designed to be a one-time comprehensive screener to be used at the BOY.
 However, with funding from The Brown Foundation, TX-KEA now includes ongoing Kindergarten progress monitoring for three time points (BOY, MOY, EOY). - b.
 While not specifically designed to be a dyslexia screener, CPM First Grade subtests evaluate many of skills considered to be important for early reading (e.g., Vocabulary, Decoding, Rapid Word Reading, and Spelling).
 Therefore, CPM First Grade subtests can certainly provide educators with information surrounding whether or not children are likely to be struggling readers. - c.
-The CLI Engage platform contains subtests from the Texas Primary Reading Inventory (TPRI) and its Spanish complement (Tejas LEE) to serve as dyslexia screeners in first and second grade. - d.
-Given that TEC stipulates that all students must be screened for dyslexia, stakeholders began to work to find ways to leverage existing resources to meet the needs of school districts. - e.
+In addition to subtests contained with the CPM First Grade Assessment System, the CLI Engage platform also contains subtests from the Texas Primary Reading

+- Inventory (TPRI) and its Spanish complement (Tejas LEE) also cover a range of skills that are important for early reading. - d.
+Given that TEC stipulates that all first-grade students must be screened for dyslexia, stakeholders began to work to find ways to leverage existing resources to meet the needs of school districts. - e.
 One of the benefits of the collaboration between the CLI and TEA was the launch of a comprehensive professional development, assessment, and quality improvement platform: CLI Engage. (www.cliengage.org).
 This digital delivery system allows for cost-effective administration of universal screening/progress monitoring measures in public and charter schools across Texas.
 Additionally, through data sharing agreements with TEA, assessments developed by the Children's Learning Institute can be compared to state data that delineates which children were served in 504 plans or classified as a Special Education student.
 Finally, scores from CLI designed assessments can be compared to already existing datasets (e.g., CIRCLE Progress Monitoring measures in pre-K, K, and 1st grade, as well as STAAR assessment results in 3rd grade).
-Comparing results from the assessments developed by the CLI to state datasets across multiple years can provide both CLI and TEA with ongoing information about the validity and usefulness of measures designed to determine which children are at most risk for dyslexia.
+Comparing results from the assessments developed by the CLI to state datasets across multiple years can provide both CLI and TEA with ongoing information about the validity and usefulness of measures designed to determine which children are at most risk for dyslexia. - f.

-f.
 Given the mandate of recent legislation, the CLI and TEA are currently introducing the Dyslexia Referral Checklist.